breez/breez-sdk-liquid-go/README.md

 cp vendor/github.com/breez/breez-sdk-liquid-go/breez_sdk_liquid/lib/windows-amd64/*.dll build/windows/
 ```

-## 💡 Information for Maintainers and Contributors
+## Information for Maintainers and Contributors

-This repository is used to publish a Go package providing Go bindings to the Breez Liquid SDK's [underlying Rust implementation](https://github.com/breez/breez-sdk-liquid).
+This repository is used to publish a Go package providing Go bindings to the Breez SDK - *Liquid*'s [underlying Rust implementation](https://github.com/breez/breez-sdk-liquid).
 The Go bindings are generated using [UniFFi Bindgen Go](https://github.com/NordSecurity/uniffi-bindgen-go).

-Any changes to the Breez Liquid SDK, the Go bindings, and the configuration of this Go package must be made via the [breez-sdk-liquid](https://github.com/breez/breez-sdk-liquid) repo.
+Any changes to Breez SDK - *Liquid*, the Go bindings, and the configuration of this Go package must be made via the [breez-sdk-liquid](https://github.com/breez/breez-sdk-liquid) repository.